bobbylight/RSyntaxTextArea/distfiles/readme.txt

 * License

-  RSyntaxTextArea is licensed under the LGPL.
-Please see the included license file.
+  RSyntaxTextArea is licensed under a modified BSD license.
+Please see the included RSyntaxTextArea.License.txt file.

 * Feedback